 04 of 08

 Even the best quality rabbit pellet is not adequate on its own as a diet for pet rabbits.
-Plenty of fresh grass hay is very important in a rabbit's diet, as are fresh greens and vegetables.
+Plenty of fresh grass hay is very important and required in a rabbit's diet, as are fresh greens and vegetables.
 The right diet is critical to keeping pet rabbits healthy.
 Get the scoop on feeding your rabbit a well balanced and high fiber diet.Continue to 5 of 8 below.

 05 of 08